RaheemAmer/RouteAcademyTasks/Notes/Week5/week5.md

 - making```parent + p``` means the first p after parent
 - semantic tag, seo doesn't see css, any name that has meaning is semantic
 - Bootstrap Grid-system => instead of using width 100% we use 12 columns, works using flexbox
-- In bootstrap we make row as the parent, and make it have d-flex
+- In bootstrap we make row as the parent, and it's default value starts with d-flex
+- Container in bootstrap has width less than 100% with margin-auto

+Example:

 ```<code>
 <header>